-Saturday, May 4, 10:00 a.m. to 12 noon, Colesville Presbyterian Church, 12800 New Hampshire Ave, Silver Spring, MD 20904
+Saturday, May 4, 10:00 a.m. to 12 noon

+Location: Colesville Presbyterian Church, 12800 New Hampshire Avenue, Silver Spring, MD

 The Presbyterian Church (U.S.A.) has made huge strides, as a matter of policy and intention, in its efforts to include LGBTQIA+ people in its life and leadership.
 So how are we doing?
 How is it going in congregations large and small -- including yours--in welcoming and affirming people of diverse gender identities and sexual orientations?
 The Covenant Network of Presbyterians has been working for justice and inclusion in the church since 1997.
 Executive Director Brian Ellison will share reflections on the state of inclusion, considering scenarios and examples of where congregations are succeeding and struggling.
-He'll answer questions, offer resources, and update the group on how CNP can support your congregation in this new day.
-The Rev. Brian Ellison has served as executive director of the Covenant Network of Presbyterians since 2012.
-He also serves as stated clerk of the Synod of Mid-America.
+They'll answer questions, offer resources, and update the group on how CNP can support your congregation in this new day.